iltommi/qdb-documentation/source/reference/qdbd.rst

         4 = error
         5 = panic (least output)

+.. describe:: local::logger::flush_interval

+    An integer representing how frequently quasardb log messages should be flushed to the log locations, in seconds.

+.. describe:: local::logger::log_files

+    An array of strings representing the relative or absolute paths to the quasardb log files.

+.. describe:: local::logger::dump_file

+    A string representing the relative or absolute path to the system error dump file.

 .. describe:: local::logger::log_to_console

     A boolean value representing whether or not the quasardb daemon should log to the console it was spawned from.
 This value is ignored if local::user::daemon is true.